choasfrie/choasfrie/README.md

-# 👋Hello, my name is Alberto Manser
+# 👋Hello, i'm Alberto Manser
 ### Im a passionate young Computer science student with a focus on backend development and sufficient skills in various other coding and scripting languages.
 - 🏢Intern at dsm-firmenich.
 - 🚀Currently working on the following [Project](https://github.com/choasfrie/Portfolio).